 To play back a timecoded cue list, press Connected Cue Lists on the Timecode menu and select the cue list which is to be played.
 Then press Timer Disabled/Enabled to enable the timecode input.

 When you start the timecode source (or press Play if using internal timecode), each cue will fire as the timecode matches its programmed time.

 While editing a time you can also use Wheel B to select multiple cues, and use the softkey options to enter a value to change the time of all the cues: Timecode = sets the timecode directly while a value set with Offset = can be used in Add + or Subtract - , to shift all selected timestamps by this timespan.

-You can open a timecode display window for each of the four possible sources to show you the incoming timecode - press Open Workspace Window then Timecode x where x is 1 to 4) from the workspace select buttons.
+You can open a timecode display window for each of the four possible sources to show you the incoming timecode - double press View/Open then press Timecode x (where x is 1 to 4) from the workspace select buttons.